-- (3-1) If there are no such candidates, handle this NPAreq as a new advertisement.
+- 1. The node checks whether there is an FIB entry for the name prefix specified in the received NPAreq packet. - 2.
+If there are no such entries, it adds a new entry with the MAC address of the sender of the NPAreq packet set in the upstream node ID.
+It sends an NPArep packet to the NPAreq sender, and rebroadcasts the NPAreq packet. - 3.
+Otherwise, it checks whether there is a forwarding candidate which has the same producer node ID.
+If there is such a candidate, then look for candidates in which the nonce is the same as that in the NPAreq packet. - (3-1) If there are no such candidates, handle this NPAreq as a new advertisement.
 That is, it deletes the producer node ID and nonce pair from the list in all of found candidates.
 If the list becomes empty, it deletes the candidate and adds the producer node ID and nonce with creating a new candidate when necessary.
-It sends an NPArep packet to the NPAreq sender, and rebroadcasts the NPAreq packet. - (3-2) Otherwise, that is, when there are some candidates having the same pair of producer node ID and nonce with the NPAreq packet, it compares the hop count in the entry with that in the NPAreq. - (3-2-1) If the hop count in the entry is smaller, then ignore the received NPAreq packet. - (3-2-2) If two hop counts are the same, then it checks whether there are any candidates which have the upstream node ID identical to the NPAreq sender address. - A) If there is such a candidate, it ignores the received NPAreq packet. - B) Otherwise, that is, when the NPAreq is sent by a new upstream node, it adds a new forwarding candidate, and returns an NPArep and rebroadcasts the NPAreq. - (3-2-3) Otherwise, that is, when the hop count in the entry is larger than that in NPAreq packet, it handles this NPAreq as a new advertisement, and acts as specified in step (3-1). - 4.
+It sends an NPArep packet to the NPAreq sender, and rebroadcasts the NPAreq packet. - (3-2) Otherwise, that is, when there are some candidates having the same pair of producer node ID and nonce with the NPAreq packet, it compares the hop count in the entry with that in the NPAreq. - (3-2-1) If the hop count in the entry is smaller, then it ignores the received NPAreq packet.

+Figure 2.
+Flow chart for a received NPAreq packet.

+- (3-2-2) If two hop counts are the same, then it checks whether there are any candidates which have the upstream node ID identical to the NPAreq sender address. - A) If there is such a candidate, it ignores the received NPAreq packet. - B) Otherwise, that is, when the NPAreq is sent by a new upstream node, it adds a new forwarding candidate, and returns an NPArep and rebroadcasts the NPAreq. - (3-2-3) Otherwise, that is, when the hop count in the entry is larger than that in NPAreq packet, it handles this NPAreq as a new advertisement, and acts as specified in step (3-1). - 4.
 Following the first part of step 3, the last step is for when there are no candidates with the producer node ID specified in the NPAreq packet, that is, when an NPAreq with the same name prefix from a new provider.
 In this case, it compares the hop count in the FIB entry with that in the received packet, and acts in the same way as (3-2-1) through (3-2-3) according to the result.